davidwhogg/CMB/README.md

 # CoMiBaRaAn

-Joint spectral-energy-distribution and spatial priors for separating contributions to multi-mission CMB data or other all-sky maps.
+Joint spectral-energy-distribution and spatial priors for separating contributions to multi-mission cosmic microwave background (CMB) data or other all-sky maps.
 Probabilistic CMB inference with models for covariant stochastic spatial fields.
 And stuff like that.